5 Reasons Why You Should Never Leave Your Garage Door Open

 Is It OK To Leave Your Garage Door Partially Open?

-Sometimes it makes perfect sense to leave your garage door open.
+Sometimes it seems to make perfect sense to leave your garage door open.
 In winter, if you like to warm up your car in the mornings, you’re not going to start it and close the door, unless you want carbon monoxide poisoning.
+There is also the idea that leaving the garage door open a crack in the summer will keep your house cooler.

 1. Risk of a Home Invasion